YaleGuo/Minis/README.md

 # Minis
-A mini Spring platform for learning
+A mini Spring platform for learning.
+We plan to implement IoC,MVC,JDBCTemplate and AOP from scratch.